YesTea2/Explosive-Force-With-Raycasting-Tutorial-Unity2D/README.md

 # Tutorial_Lesson_Unity2D_Adding_Explosive_Force
- Using Explosive Force in Unity2d  with raycasting
+ Using Explosive Force In Unity2d  With Raycasting

 This is a project for a tutorial on my YouTube Channel https://www.youtube.com/channel/UCydKq4MoFcHMA99KVx-FBOQ I currently do not have a voice but had said this would be uploaded today, so its up and public and a video will come breaking it all down in a few days